Herero people: German South West Africa

-Samuel Maharero, the Supreme Chief of the Herero, led his people in a large-scale uprising on January 12, 1904, against the Germans.
+Samuel Maharero, the Paramount Chief of the Herero, led his people in a large-scale uprising on January 12, 1904, against the Germans.
 The Herero, surprising the Germans with their uprising, had initial success.

 German General Lothar von Trotha took over as leader in May 1904.
 In August 1904, he devised a plan to annihilate the Herero nation.
 The plan was to surround the area where the Herero were, leaving but one route for them to escape, into the desert.
 The Herero battled the Germans, and the losses were minor.
 It was when the majority had escaped through the only passage made available by the Germans, and had been systematically prevented from approaching watering holes, that starvation began to take its toll.
 It was then that the Herero uprising changed from war, to genocide.
-Lothar von Trotha called the conflict a “race war.”
-He declared in the German press that “no war may be conducted humanely against non-humans” and issued an “annihilation order”:
+Lothar von Trotha called the conflict a "race war".
+He declared in the German press that "no war may be conducted humanely against non-humans" and issued an "annihilation order":

 "...
 The Herero are no longer German subjects.
 They have murdered and stolen, they have cut off the ears, noses, and other body parts of wounded soldiers, now out of cowardice they no longer want to fight.
 I tell the people: Anyone who delivers one captain will receive 1,000 marks, whoever delivers Samuel Maharero will receive 5,000 marks.
 The Herero people must, however, leave the land.
 If the populace does not do this, I will force them with the Groot Rohr [cannon].
 Within the German borders every Herero, with or without a gun, with or without cattle, will be shot.
 I will no longer accept women and children, I will drive them back to their people or I will have them shot at."

-On the 100th anniversary of the massacre, German Minister for Economic Development and Cooperation Heidemarie Wieczorek-Zeul commemorated the dead on site and apologised for the crimes on behalf of all Germans.
-Hereros and Namas demanded financial reparations, however in 2004 there was only minor media attention in Germany on this matter.
+On the 100th anniversary of the genocide, German Minister for Economic Development and Cooperation Heidemarie Wieczorek-Zeul commemorated the dead on site and apologised for the crimes on behalf of all Germans.
+Hereros and Namas demanded financial reparations; however, in 2004 there was only minor media attention in Germany on this matter.